 - To enforce a private contract

 Who can file the Writ of Mandamus?

-Any person is it an individual or a private body can file for the court petition under the writ of mandamus, only if they have legal rights in the concerned matter to do so.
+Any person - be it an individual or a private body can file for the court petition under the writ of mandamus, so long as they have legal rights in the concerned matter to do so.